PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 Code associated with {{< glossary_tooltip text="CSI" term_id="csi" >}} plugins ship
-as out-of-tree scripts and binaries that are typically distributed as container images and deployed using standard Kubernetes constructs like DaemonSets and StatefulSets.
+as out-of-tree scripts and binaries that are typically distributed as container images and deployed using standard PlaidCloud constructs like DaemonSets and StatefulSets.
-CSI plugins handle a wide range of volume management actions in Kubernetes: provisioning/de-provisioning/resizing of volumes, attaching/detaching of volumes to/from a Kubernetes node and mounting/dismounting a volume to/from individual containers in a pod, backup/restore of persistent data using snapshots and cloning.
+CSI plugins handle a wide range of volume management actions in PlaidCloud: provisioning/de-provisioning/resizing of volumes, attaching/detaching of volumes to/from a PlaidCloud node and mounting/dismounting a volume to/from individual containers in a pod, backup/restore of persistent data using snapshots and cloning.
 CSI plugins typically consist of node plugins (that run on each node as a DaemonSet) and controller plugins.